We use analytics and cookies to understand site traffic. Information about your use of our site is shared with Google for that purpose. Learn more.

 It is expected that the Trademark Committee will delegate one or more marks to the steering committee to provide branding for nascent efforts which are not yet subject to conformance and third-party licensing.

-The committee meets as-needed.
-Meetings are held online.
+The trademark committee currently meets weekly, or as-needed.
+Meetings are open to public and held online.

-Given the private nature of some of these discussions (e.g. trade secrets, legal and compliance concerns, etc.) some meetings are held in private.
+Given the private nature of some of these discussions (e.g. trade secrets, legal and compliance concerns, etc.) some meetings may be held in private.

 Meeting notes are available to members of the knative-dev mailing list (note: these are accessible to members of the knative-users list as well).
 Public meetings will be recorded and the recordings made available publicly.